 Rico has the most genuinely Ambiguously Gay moments among the Penguins (because it's funny for the Dumb Muscle to maybe be gay) with moments like the mating calls, and being asked to groom Skipper, and getting accidentally close to the other guys in falls.
 This could also suggest HE is actually the SHE.
 But he ALSO has Miss Perky, whom he loves very much.
 That I don't get.
 Any Fridge Logic or Fridge Brilliance to help explain that?

 Rico's quite often implied to be near completely insane.
 He's a merciless pyromaniac who if not kept under control could destroy the whole zoo, skipper even refers to him having "Devil Made Psychosis" at one point, so any irregularities in his personality are probably just an example of that.

 In "Officer X factor" there is very hot weather in zoo, but water in all of animals' pools is drained, so much water, it could not be only evaporated (and if, Alice has to fill their pools up, does not she?)...
 What, Alice?

 In "Skipper makes perfect" danish guard called Skipper "Skipper".
 So how is it with animals' names, anyway?
-Clemson and Savio seems to be named by people and Doris and dr. Blowhole got names from people too (and did not keep them, because they already have names) dr. Blowhole kept his show name Flippy when he was brainwashed and sent to Seaville (he did not know it is not his name), but when his memories were back, he calls himself dr. Blowhole again.
+Clemson and Savio seems to be named by people (because people know their names) and Doris and dr. Blowhole got names from people too (and did not keep them, because they already have names) dr. Blowhole kept his show name Flippy when he was brainwashed and sent to Seaville (he did not know it is not his name), but when his memories were back, he calls himself dr. Blowhole again.
 So if Skipper is called Skipper even from humans there, does it mean, that he is actually from Copenhagen zoo?